yogendra-k/yogendra-k/README.md

 # Hi, I'm Yogendra Khopkar👋

-> Senior Backend Engineer with over 15 years of experience building enterprise SAAS
+> Full Stack Engineer with over 15 years of experience building enterprise SAAS
 > systems on the Microsoft stack.
-Currently exploring the intersection of
-> .NET and AI/ML.
-AI Engineering to be precise.

-I've spent nearly two decades designing and shipping backend APIs, data pipelines, and cloud-connected systems — primarily with C#, ASP.NET Core, and SQL Server.
-Recently completed a PGP in AI/ML from UT Austin and I'm focused on bringing intelligent features into practical backend systems.
+My work has focused on designing and delivering backend APIs, data pipelines, and cloud-connected systems using C#, ASP.NET Core, and SQL Server.

+After completing a PGP in AI/ML from UT Austin, I’m now focused on AI Engineering and on bringing intelligent capabilities into practical, production-ready backend systems.

 ## 🛠️ Tech Stack